ab47cp/password_generator/README.md

 # Random Password Generator with GUI

 This is a Python application that generates random passwords using a graphical user interface (GUI) built with `tkinter`.
 The application allows users to specify the number of passwords and their length, and it displays the generated passwords along with their strength.
+You can also use the command-line version of the same (implemented in java)

 Features